brainlife/app-documentation-template/README.md

 ### Running Locally (on your machine)

 1. git clone this repo.
-2. Inside the cloned directory, create `config.json` with something like the following content with paths to your input files (relative to /input that you are going to specify below)
+2. Inside the cloned directory, create `config.json` with something like the following content with paths to your input files.

 ```json
 {